Gfecito/Gfecito/README.md

 - 👋 Hi, I’m @Gfecito
 - 👀 I’m interested in Game design, AI and maths
 - 🌱 I’m currently learning Unity and git!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me ...

 <!---